Surviving the Bosnian Genocide: Publication history

 De leegte achter ons laten: Een geschiedenis van de vrouwen van Srebrenica was originally published in Dutch in 2008 by Bert Bakker.
 An English-language edition, translated by Kay Richardson, was published in 2011 by the Indiana University Press.
 The publication was partially sponsored by Nederlands Letterenfonds.
 At the time of publication, Selma Leydesdorff was an oral historian and professor at the University of Amsterdam.

 The book was largely developed from Leydesdorff's interviews with women who survived the massacre.
 The interviews were about the subjects entire lives, both before and after the war.
 Leydesdorff had previous experience interviewing Jewish victims of persecution, which made her appear sympathetic to several interviewees.
 Conversely, the fact she was Dutch initially provoked anger from some of those who felt the Netherlands bore some culpability for its role in Srebrenica.

 Summary

-Surviving the Bosnian Genocide is about oral history book, based on interviews and testimonies given by Bosnian women who survivied the Siege of Srebrenica and subsequent massacre by the Serbian army of the city's Bosniak Muslim men and boys.
+Surviving the Bosnian Genocide is about oral history book, based on interviews and testimonies given by Bosnian women who survived the Siege of Srebrenica and subsequent massacre by the Serbian army of the city's Bosniak Muslim men and boys.
 It has seven chapters, and events are ordered chronologically.